-Other versions: The Kuala was also made in black, brown and ochre and in 3 different sizes.
+Other versions: The iGuzzini Kuala pendant lamp exists in black, brown and ochre.
+It was made in 3 different sizes.
 A table lamp and floor lamp were also produced.
 Prototypes of the Kuala were made from 1974 until 1981.
 Versions exist with a total white or black lampshade with a chromed ring, but without the transparent rim.
 They were also available with a white or clear diffuser below.

 Franco Bresciani also designed the Manta lamp for iGuzzini.